 Including capital gains, the share of national income going to the richest 1% of Americans has doubled since 1980, from 10% to 20%, roughly where it was a century ago.
 Even more striking, the share going to the top 0.01%—some 16,000 families with an average income of $24m—has quadrupled, from just over 1% to almost 5%.
 That is a bigger slice of the national pie than the top 0.01% received 100 years ago. (source)

-And there’s also this eye-catching way of putting things: the income of the world’s 500 richest billionaires exceeds that of its poorest 416 million people.
+And finally there are also some eye-catching but less rigorous ways of putting things: the income of the world’s 500 richest billionaires exceeds that of its poorest 416 million people.
 In the US, the Walmart family has as much wealth as the bottom 40% of Americans combined.

 Let’s stick with Gini for now, and have a look at the evolution of countries’ scores.
 Two thirds of the world’s population live in countries where income inequality has risen since 1980.